jannis-kiriasis/digibooking/README.md

 ### First time visitor goals
 - As a first-time visitor, I want to easily understand the main purpose of the site
 - As a first-time visitor, I want to be able to navigate the website easily
-- As a first-time visitor, I want to understand what services digibooking.com offer
+- As a first-time visitor, I want to understand what services Digibooking offer
-- As a first-time visitor, I want to get an idea of how trusted the website (agency) is and what their customers say
+- As a first-time visitor, I want to get an idea of how trusted the website (agency) is
-- As a first-time visitor, I want to understand what the quality of the work delivered for existing clients is

 ### Returning visitor goals
 - As a returning visitor, I want to get in touch with digibooking.com and find out the best way to contact
-- As a returning visitor, I want to know when the best time is to get in touch with digibooking.com customer service or sales teams
+- As a returning visitor, I want to know when the best time is to get in touch with Digibooking customer service or sales teams

 ### Frequent visitor goals
 - As a frequent visitor, I want to find the agency address in case of an on-site meeting